Does Google Understand The Way You Write Your Content?

-How Google Understand The Texts You Write?
+How does Google understand The Texts You Write?

 Moreover, we also know that it is possible to rank for a phrase that you don’t use in your text (although it’s still good practice to identify and use one or more specific keyphrases).
-So clearly, Google does something to actually read and assess the texts you write in some way or another.
+So clearly, Google does something to read and assess the texts you write in some way or another.

 Google Understand The Related Words You Write

-One interesting technique Google has filed patents for and worked on is called word embedding.
-I’ll save the details for another post, but the goal is basically to find out what words are closely related to other words.
-This is what happens: a computer program is fed a certain amount of text.
+One exciting technique Google has filed patents for and worked on is word embedding.
+I’ll save the details for another post, but the goal is to find out what words are closely related to other words.
+This happens: a computer program is fed a certain amount of text.

 This allows the words to represent as a point in space in a diagram, a scatter plot, for example.
 This diagram shows what words are related in what ways.
 More accurately, it shows the distance between words, sort of like a galaxy made up of words.

 Interestingly, you can do this not only for words but for phrases, sentences, and paragraphs as well.
-The bigger the data set you to feed the program, the better it will be able to categorize and understand words and work out their use and meaning.
+The bigger the data set you feed the program, the better it will be able to categorize and understand words and work out their use and meaning.

 Google Understand Related Concepts That You Write

 From word embeddings, it’s only a small step to the concept of related entities (see what I did there?).
-Let’s take a look at the search results to illustrate what related entities are.
-If you type in “types of pasta”, this is what you’ll see right at the top of the SERP: a heading called “pasta varieties”, with a number of rich cards that include a ton of different types of pasta.
+Let’s look at the search results to illustrate what related entities are.
+If you type in “types of pasta,” this is what you’ll see right at the top of the SERP: a heading called “pasta varieties,” with several rich cards that include a ton of different types of pasta.

-The related entities patent that Google has filed actually mentions the related entities index database.
+The related entities patent that Google has filed mentions the related entities index database.
 This is a database that stores concepts or entities, like pasta.
 These entities also have characteristics.
 Lasagna, for example, is a pasta.
 It’s also made of dough.